 Dr. Marsh does not accept insurance and is an out-of-network provider with insurance companies.
 Many health insurance companies will pay for some portion of consultations or neuropsychological evaluations.
 However, because Dr. Marsh does not bill insurance companies directly, payment is expected from clients at the time of service.
 Please inquire with Dr. Marsh regarding specific fees.

-If you are interested in scheduling a call to discuss whether these services would be beneficial to you, please use the online scheduling program to make an appointment.
+Click below if you are interested in scheduling a phone call to discuss whether these services would be beneficial to you.